-It is anticipated that 1829.4 ha (4,518.6 ac) of land will be available for the development of residential and mixed commercial/residential purposes within the Centralized Living Area.
+It is anticipated that that up to 1300.6 ha (3,213.85ac) 1829.4 ha (4,518.6 ac) of land couldwill be available for the development of residential and mixed commercial/residential purposes within areas of potential intensification.
+Given the amount of potentially developable land proposed for additional development in the plan, it is anticipated that a total of 9806 residential units, ranging from single-family housing to row housing to apartment units, may be accommodated, resulting in a total residential population of 26,476.
+The Centralized Living Area.
 Given the amount of potentially developable land within the Centralized Living Area, it is anticipated that a total of 10,994 residential units, ranging from single-family housing to row housing to apartment units, may be accommodated, resulting in a total residential population of 29,682.